SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 Check the client port is `2181`

-Execute zookeeper first, leave zookeeper running and open a new terminal for next tasks.
+Execute the zookeeper first, leave the zookeeper running and open a new terminal for the next tasks.

 ```bash
 bin/zookeeper-server-start.sh config/zookeeper.properties